ETS-ReactNative1/CycleBus/README.md

 ### Configuring IP Address

-Change IP address in line 5 of in APIKit.js, IP address in line 73 of ParentRideView.js and IP address in line 68 of MarshalRideView to your IP address.
+Change the IP address in line 5 of APIKit.js, IP address in line 73 of ParentRideView.js and IP address in line 68 of MarshalRideView to your IP address.

 ## Troubleshooting

 ### Networking

-Make sure your mobile device and server connected  to same Local Area Network.
+Make sure your mobile device and server are connected to same Local Area Network.